|About Tyler Gene Priddy|

 Then again, Flip’s also memorable for winning.

-Flip’s Love for Racing
+Flip’s Racing Career

 Flip Priddy grew up among gearheads, so it was a given that he would become a pro-mod aficionado later in life.
-However, it was a long road to become one of the meanest dragsters on the streets of Oklahoma.
+However, it was a long road to becoming one of the meanest dragsters on the streets of Oklahoma.

 Said to come from a humble background, Flip first found work as a storekeeper.
 He then spent a decade working with the heavy construction equipment dealing company, Warren Caterpillar.
 His job at Warren Cat funded his drag racing passion.